-Salvia 'Bee's Bliss' (Bee's Bliss Sage) - This native California shrub grows low to the ground, never exceeding 2 feet, and can reach 6 to 8 feet wide and draping over rocks or walls.
-It has an extended bloom with whorls of lavender-blue flowers on 1 foot long spikes from mid-spring into early summer, rising above the tomentose gray-green leaves.
-Plant in full sun and water sparingly.
-This plant is quite drought tolerant, particularly in coastal gardens and seems to dislike overhead irrigation which can promote powdery mildew along the coast.
+Salvia 'Bee's Bliss' (Bee's Bliss Sage) - This native California shrub grows low to the ground, never exceeding 50cm but it can be 2 meters wide, particularly when draping over rocks or walls.
+It has an extended bloom with whorls of lavender-blue flowers on 1 foot long spikes from mid-spring into early summer, rising above the sage-like grey-green leaves.
+Its a plant for full sun and needs to be watered sparingly.
+Like most Salvia's it will benefit from a good deep watering when its hot, shallow frequent watering doesn't help it develop deep roots to survive in poor soils.
+Overhead irrigation which can promote powdery mildew so keep it away from sprinklers.
+With its dense foliage frequent watering often leads to disease and rotting off.
+This plant is quite drought tolerant and will also grow in coastal gardens.

 Looks its best with occasional deep watering.
 Considered hardy to 20-25° F but has reportedly survived to 18° F without damage.
 Makes a great groundcover, particularly on slopes and attracts bees, butterflies, hummingbirds and other birds to the garden but is not particularly attractive to browsing animals.
 It is a garden hybrid that was selected in 1989 by Roger Raiche at the University of California Botanic Garden and named by Marcia Donahue.